garethmidwood/iot-device/README.md

 # Where do I write my code?
 The `device.js` file is laid out with the functions you need to populate.

-**Don't** overwrite the master branch for this, either fork the repository or create your own branch
+Either fork the repository or create your own branch (if you're a collaborator)